 In all court issues involving children, the most important consideration is protecting the best interest of the child—which is why Illinois courts carefully monitor where the child moves to maintain this best interest.
 When a child moves a significant distance, it must be approved by the court.
 Legally, this is called child relocation (previously known as child removal).

-When a relocation removes the child from the jurisdiction of the original court in Chicago, the North Shore or the surrounding suburbs, further legal action is required to protect the child’s interests.
+When a relocation removes the child from the jurisdiction of the original court in Chicago, the North Shore, DuPage County or the surrounding suburbs, further legal action is required to protect the child’s interests.
 In order to uphold any pending or finalized judgments, such as parenting time or parental decision-making authority, the court must be aware of the child’s location and any changes to it.